Forms: Mineral & Placer Titles

 Latest orders and directives from the provincial health officer: https://www2.gov.bc.ca/gov/content/health/about-bc-s-health-care-system/office-of-the-provincial-health-officer/current-health-topics/covid-19-novel-coronavirus

-Please note, FrontCounter BC (FCBC) and Service BC (SBC) offices are not currently accepting or processing FMC applications.
+- Service BC (SBC) offices are providing core services only and are not currently accepting or processing FMC applications.

 MTO requires a business BCeID account.
 Whether you are an individual, company, or partnership, a business type account is required.
 Please read our business BCeID requirements.
 It is strongly suggested that you complete the business BCeID enrollment and verification process prior to applying for a FMC.